 What to Tell the Family

 In many cases, fatty liver disease is responsive to diet changes, along with medications that address the elevations in weight, blood fats, and insulin resistance associated with this condition.
 Family members can assist the patient by participating in and encouraging a low-fat, high-fiber diet suitable for safe and gradual weight loss, along with appropriate exercise.
-These measures may help the patient avoid more serious liver damage.
+These measures may help the patient avoid more serious liver damage, and family members are likely to benefit as well.
 See Obesity chapter.

 - Younossi ZM, Stepanova M, Afendy M, et al. Changes in the prevalence of the most common causes of chronic liver diseases in the United States from 1988 to 2008.
 Clin Gastroenterol Hepatol.
 2011;9(6):524-530.e1; quiz e60.
 [PMID:21440669]